 In fact, over the course of 2017, investors flocked to any company associated with the word blockchain.
-Many of these companies, of course, are probably not properly using blockchain technology.
-A good example would be a division of Hooters restaurants, which released a digital currency-based rewards program that operates on blockchain.
+At the time, many of these companies probably weren’t using blockchain technology correctly.
+For example, a division of Hooters restaurants released a digital currency-based rewards program that operates on blockchain.

-However, if you can find the right companies working with blockchain technology — particularly Ethereum and other advanced blockchains — then those companies could be a good bet while blockchain technology continues picking up speed.
+However, if you can find the right companies working with blockchain technology, particularly Ethereum and other advanced blockchains, then those companies could be a good bet as blockchain technology continues picking up speed.